jeremiah-c-leary/vhdl-style-guide/docs/source_file_rules.rst

 |phase_1| |error| |structure|

-This rule checks for the existance of the source file passed to VSG.
+This rule checks for the existence of the source file passed to VSG.

 **Violation**